beanhuo/beanhuo.github.io/_posts/2019-11-20-eMMC-timeout-management.md

 			/*set register SDHCI_TIMEOUT_CONTROL   0x2E to be 0xe */
 ```

-* Note: no matter how eMMC upper layer caculate the timeout value in
+*Note: no matter how eMMC upper layer caculate the timeout value in
 	 mmc_blk_data_prep()->mmc_set_data_timeout(), the CQE driver will
-	 always set maximum timeout value for CQE request. *
+	 always set maximum timeout value for CQE request.*

 	HW timeout TMCLK is set in the eMMC host capacity regisger 0x40:
 	sdhci_setup_host()
 	  sdhci_read_caps()---...>host->caps = sdhci_readl(host, SDHCI_CAPABILITIES);

-** 2) without CQE **
+**without CQE**

 	If CQE is disabled, there will be two timers for the request coming from upper
 	layer. one is HW timer for data line timeout of data transfer, another one is